chexxor/purescript-documentation-discussion/03-Purpose-and-Principles/Documentation-Principles.md

 ## Documentation Structure

-- Documentation is easiest to maintain if it follows a well-defined format.
+- **Well-defined Documentation Formats**: Documentation is easiest to maintain if it follows a well-defined format.
 Templates offer a simple way of starting a new document.
-- Documentation is easiest to maintain if it clearly defines its audience, its goal, and the primary terms it uses.
+- **Clearly-defined Documentation Audience, Scope, and Terms**: Documentation is easiest to maintain if it clearly defines its audience, its goal, and the primary terms it uses.

 ## Documentation Content

-- *Some* documentation is better than no documentation.
+- ***Some* Content is Better Than *No* Content**: There should be low barriers to creation of new documentation to encourage expansion of the knowledge repository.
-- Documentation is easiest for a learner to navigate when its structure uses terms in the problem domain.
+- **Content Should be Addressable by Problem Domain**: Documentation is easiest for a learner to navigate when its structure uses terms in the problem domain.
 Its content, then, is free to use terms in the solution domain.
-- Documentation should avoid implicit bias towards a specific project as a solution.
+- **Content Should Teach, Not Prescribe**: Documentation should avoid implicit bias towards a specific project as a solution.
 Instead, documentation should clearly explain the problem and only refer to specific projects in a list of implementations of the solution.
 While it's important to have a default recommended solution in a community, it's also important to give people freedom to add their own novel solutions to the ecosystem.

 ## Documentation Audience

-- Documentation readers are expected to provide constructive feedback and improvements, provided they align with the goals and principles of the project.
+- **Audience Contributions Should be Encouraged**: Documentation readers are expected to provide constructive feedback and improvements, provided they align with the goals and principles of the project.

 ## Documentation Contributors

-- To encourage contributions, contributions should not be expected to be perfect.
+- **Contributions Need to be Adapted Rather than Filtered**: To encourage contributions, documentation maintainers should take ownership of new contributions after the change is proposed and before it is merged.
+Contributors are likely to be intimidated by the rigor and maintenance burden of crafting documentation which meets the standards of the project and are likely to be scared of contributing again in the future.
-- Documentation projects, and projects they depend on, are likely maintained by volunteers.
+- **Clear Contribution Process and Policies**: Documentation projects, and projects they depend on, are likely maintained by volunteers.
 We should appreciate contributions made by volunteers who find the time to contribute.
 If you need help contributing, ask for help in an issue or pull request on the project or in a PureScript user group.

 ## Documentation Project Maintenance